Woohoo! Your investment property has risen in value!

-Before we go out celebrating, let’s talk quickly about return on equity.
-Having more equity doesn’t necessarily mean that you have more money working for you.
+But before we go out celebrating, let’s talk quickly about return on equity.
+Having more equity doesn’t necessarily mean that your returns are increasing.

 In fact, as your property value increases, your return on equity decreases.

 Wait a sec… What the heck does that mean?

 Let’s run through a quick return on equity scenario on the whiteboard.

 Let’s say in 2015 you bought a rental property for $200,000.
 You put 25% down ($50k).
 It’s in a great neighborhood, and you bought this property for cashflow.
 It’s paying for itself, and then some.

 After all expenses are paid (mortgage, tax, insurance, other), the property yields you $5,000 at the end of year 1.
 This is a good return – great buy!

 Equity you have: $50k